AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 ?- even(1).
 no.
 ```
-Now we’ll consider some of the details of the even.c source code to see what they do.
+Now we'll consider some of the details of the even.c source code to see what they do.

 * The line
 	#include "alspi.h"